 Written on 8/5/21

-After a cycle of Proov PdG testing, you now have powerful information about your ovulation quality to help you determine what’s next.
+After a cycle of Proov PdG testing, you now have powerful information about the success of your ovulation to help you determine what’s next.

 If you’re just finishing up a cycle of Proov PdG testing, congratulations!
-You now have powerful information about your ovulation quality to help you move forward and determine what’s next.
+You now have powerful information about the success of your ovulation to help you move forward and determine what’s next.

 At this point you may be thinking, “That’s great and all, but what do I do next?”